rancari/Gideros_Spriter/README.md

 + See: http://www.brashmonkey.com/spriter.htm
 + See: http://www.giderosmobile.com/

+NOTE: bone aimation has not been supported yet !

 This stuff consists two parts:

 + Export script using python, which export spriter file format ".scml" to ".lua" script (build_spriter.py)